LeonardoOlmos/credit-card-offer/README.md

 ## Description
 - Model that is used to classified when a customer that has a credit card with us take or reject an offer.

+## Rollout plan
+- Into this [trello](https://trello.com/b/xQLwXKqp/credit-risk) you can find the workflow that was followed to reach an MVP.

 ## Instructions
  - In order to run the model into your local environment, you will need to clone the repo
  ```bash